Medic-AD: Towards Medical Vision-Language Model's Clinical Intelligence¶

 Loss & Training¶

-Three-stage progressive training is employed, with modules from previous stages frozen at each new stage.
-Stage 1 uses anomaly detection datasets such as BMAD and ChestX-Det, together with medical VQA data.
-Stage 2 uses the MIMIC-Diff-VQA longitudinal dataset.
-Stage 3 uses subsets of BMAD and ChestX-Det with pixel-level segmentation annotations.
+Progressive three-stage training is employed, freezing previous modules at each step to stack capabilities without catastrophic forgetting.
+Stage 1 uses anomaly detection datasets (BMAD, ChestX-Det) and medical VQA data.
+Stage 2 utilizes MIMIC-Diff-VQA longitudinal data.
+Stage 3 uses subsets of BMAD and ChestX-Det with pixel-level segmentation masks.

 Key Experimental Results¶